HACManchester/documentation/docs/Membership/Consequences_and_Warnings.md

-# Consequences/Warnings
+# CONDUCT AND DISCIPLINARY PROCEDURE

+## CONDUCT POLICY
+Manchester Hackspace is proud of its diverse community from all walks of life and with all sorts of skills.
+Anyone who follows our [rules](https://www.hacman.org.uk/rules/) is welcome to use the space in harmony regardless of sex, gender, ethnicity, race, ability, sexuality, socio-economic background or belief.
+We will not tolerate harassment in any form.
+Harassment includes, but may not be limited to:

+* Offensive comments related to gender identity, sexual orientation, disability, physical appearance, race, religion, or socio-economic background.
+* Deliberate intimidation.
+* Stalking or following.
+* Inappropriate or unwanted physical contact.
+* Unwelcome sexual attention.
+* Inappropriate or unrequested photography or recording.
+* Sustained or repeated disruption.
+* Lack of respect for personal space.

+We expect anyone asked to stop something to do so immediately.

+If you act or talk in a way that someone thinks is inappropriate, it is inappropriate.
+Do not ever put your opinions or desires before the comfort of others.
+There is never an excuse for behaviour that makes anyone else feel unwelcome or targeted.

+Where a member or their guest is found to be breaking the rules or disrupting the peace, you should try to communicate this with them as the first port of call if it is safe to do so.
+Hackspace functions best when it's a safe environment for us to learn from one another.

-## Consequences
+## FORMAL COMPLAINTS

-### Warnings

-It is better to let someone know that their behaviour is liable to break the Citizen Hacman  [Membership Agreement](https://hacman.org.uk/rules)  prior to it actually doing so than issue them with a warning.

-Any member can issue a warning to a person whose behaviour has broken the code of conduct.
-Complaints against other members should be reported via the [Complaints Form](https://forms.gle/HC2xJrz1XcXx4W1w7) as soon as practical.
-This can only be seen by the board of directors.
+If the behaviour continues or the member does not feel comfortable this should be reported via the [Complaints Form](https://forms.gle/HC2xJrz1XcXx4W1w7).
+This can be filled in by someone else on your behalf and can only be seen by the board of directors.
+We would never discourage a formal complaint as being too small, as often it helps to build a case of evidence of someone's character that can aid future decisions.

 The form asks for the following compulsory information:

--   Reporter Name
--   Reporter Email
--   Identifying information (name/nickname/description) of the person
--   The time, date and location of the incident
--   Description of the incident
--   The frequency of incidents of this type
--   Other people involved in the incident/witnesses

-### Asking people to leave

-**Non-members**

-Any non-member who breaks the Code of Conduct can be asked to leave by any member, this includes non-members who are guests of members.

-**Members**

-If a board member is present they get to make a decision about whether one (or all) of the member(s) have to leave the space.
-If no board member is present any two or more members who have witnessed the incident(s) may ask the member (or members) to leave the space.

-Do not put yourself in danger: if the situation requires it call the police.

-Criminal behaviour will not be tolerated.

-### Restriction of access and termination of membership

-Membership of the Hackspace may be restricted or terminated by the board for whatever reasons they deem sufficient.
-However, here are some general guidelines as to behaviour likely to cause restriction or termination of membership:

--   receiving three or more warnings from different sources within 6 months
--   continuing with behaviour after you have been asked to stop
--   a pattern of harassing behaviour, whether or not warnings have been issued
--   a single serious or obviously intentional offence such as taking compromising photographs (e.g. up their skirt), punching or groping someone

-In the event of a serious accusation, the board reserves the right to suspend the accused's access to the Hackspace while investigations are carried out.

-### Reporting inappropriate behaviour to the board

-Any member can take a report from someone who has received harassment and passes that information to the board.

-When taking a report from someone who has received harassment you should record faithfully what they say and reassure them that they are being taken seriously, however, you should avoid making specific promises regarding the actions of the board.

-Ask for information the reporter has not volunteered (such as time and place of incident(s)) but do not pressure them into giving details if they do not feel comfortable doing so.
-Even if the report lacks key details (such as the identity of the person engaging in the harassing behaviour) it should still be recorded and passed to the board.
-If the reporter desires it arrange for an escort by a trusted person, contact a friend or family member to come and support them and/or contact the local police.
-Do not pressure the reporter into taking any actions they do not wish to.
-Respect the reporters' privacy, do not discuss their report outside the reporting structure (don't break the code of conduct yourself).

-The report should include (as far as practicable):

--   the identity of the perpetrator (name/nickname/description)
--   time and date of the incident
--   time and date the report was received (if different)
--   the identity of the victim
--   your identity
--   the behaviour - this can be couched in general terms if the report requires it
--   the circumstances surrounding the incident
--   other people involved in the incident
--   Any other information you think is pertinent

-### Public statements

-As general rule members of Hackspace Manchester should avoid making public statements about the behaviour of individual people in relation to the code of conduct.

-The board will make as much detail about bans and current warnings as they feel appropriately available to all members.

-### Summary

-If you have been asked to stop behaving in a certain way, do so.
-It's fine to ask what it is you're doing that is upsetting the person if it is not clear, but you shouldn't ask why the person is upset by it, it's enough that they are.

-If you have to take action to stop someone behaving in a way contrary to the Citizen Hacman  [Membership Agreement](https://hacman.org.uk/rules)  do so, if possible consult with other members and/or the board, however, if action is required take it and explain later.
+* Reporter Name
+* Reporter Email
+* Identifying information (name/nickname/description) of the person
+* The time, date and location of the incident
+* Description of the incident
+* The frequency of incidents of this type
+* Other people involved in the incident/witnesses
+* Restriction of access and termination of membership

+If the behaviour was online, screenshots of a conversation are often useful.

+The directors will only take action on formal complaints, not hearsay.

+If your complaint is about a board member, please speak to another board member directly.

+## DISCIPLINARY PROCESS

+When a formal complaint is received, a minimum of two directors will review the complaint.
+All complaints are logged and given a case number.
+The reviewers will make a decision whether to take the complaint further, taking into consideration (but not being guided by) the wishes of the reporter.
+The reviewers will attempt to verify the complaint, check if other reports have been submitted about the member, and review the complaint against our [rules](https://www.hacman.org.uk/rules/) before making a final decision.
+We will try to complete this process within six weeks wherever possible.

+Decisions are usually:
+* Log the complaint with no further action
+* Send a pre-warning email to the member reminding them of our rules
+* Issue a formal warning
+* Temporary suspension of membership
+* Permanent suspension of membership

+The board of directors reserve the right to restrict or terminate membership of the Hackspace for whatever reasons they deem sufficient, including during the investigation of a complaint.
+No compensation nor refund will be given.
+Here are some general guidelines as to behaviour likely to cause restriction or termination of membership:

+* receiving three or more warnings from within 12 months
+* continuing with a pattern of behaviour after you have been asked to stop.
+* a pattern of harassing behaviour, whether or not warnings have been issued.
+* a single serious or obviously intentional offence.

+Where a complaint is either about a director or submitted by a director, the complaint will be reviewed by uninvolved directors.
+In the exceptional case where it is not believed two directors can review the case impartially, a trusted member may be asked to assist with the review.

+Where cases are discussed in board meetings, they will be referred to by case number.
+No identifying personal information will be minuted about the reporter nor reportee.
+Our disciplinary process is always carried out inline with our [privacy policy](https://hacman.org.uk/privacy-policy/)